phenology/infrastructure/how_to_document/README.md

 3. `git add FILENAME` use tab to autocomplete.
 Git knows that this file is not being tracked
 4. `git commit FILENAME -m "MSG" `
 5. `git push`

+* How to merge a branch into the master branch?
+  * As owner of the branch:
+    1. Create a pull request using github with a summary of what the branch does
+    2. Assign a reviewer
+    3. if any, solve the comments of the reviewer (ideally in a single commit per comment)
+    4. once the branch is merged into the master:
+      - `git checkout master`
+      - `git pull`
+      - `git branch -d BRANCHNAME` (to remove/delete the branch)

+  * As reviewer:
+    1. check the branch and give commnents (per commit or for all the branch)
+    2. any change to be done to the file(s), should be requested in those comments
+    3. once all the comments have been fixed by the owner:
+      - add a final comment indicating tha the branch is ready to be merged
+      - merge branch into the master and confirm the merge (using github buttons)
+      - delete branch (using github button)